2023 Belgrade City Assembly election: People's Party

 Narodna submitted its electoral list on 21 November, announcing Vladimir Gajić as its mayoral candidate.
 Gajić has said that he would campaign on issues such as corruption, transport, and air pollution.
 GIK confirmed their electoral list on 23 November.
 In an interview with Demostat, Gajić emphasised his support for creating more public transport lanes and roundabouts to lower the number of traffic jams, building more kindergartens, and investing in new bus vehicles.

 DJB–SDS

 The coalition composed of Enough is Enough, Social Democratic Party, and Stolen Babies movement submitted their electoral list on 23 November under the name Good Morning Belgrade.
 They named pulmonologist Dejan Žujović as their mayoral candidate.
 GIK confirmed their electoral list on 25 November.

 For the Army to Return to Kosovo

 Miša Vacić's citizens group "For the Army to Return to Kosovo" electoral list was accepted by GIK on 24 November.
 His electoral list only had 15 candidates.
 Zoran Alimpić, a member of GIK, reported that opposition members of GIK complained about the electoral list's documentation, alleging that the citizens group had falsified signatures of support.
-As mayor of Belgrade, Vacić said that he would request Belgrade to become twin cities with "many cities whose population is fraternal to our Serbian people" (sa mnogim gradovima čije je stanovništvo bratsko prema našem srpskom narodu), naming Donetsk, Damascus, Caracas, Pyongyang, and Grozny as one of the cities.
+As mayor of Belgrade, Vacić said that he would request Belgrade to become twin cities with cities he sees have positive relations with the Serbian people, naming Donetsk, Damascus, Caracas, Pyongyang, and Grozny as some of the cities.